 Washing Biodiesel with water is the oldest and most common method of cleaning biodiesel.
-About 3% of raw unwashed biodiesel is methanol.
+About 3% of raw, unwashed biodiesel is methanol.
 Methanol is a solvent, it captures soap and other impurities and holds them dissolved in the biodiesel.
 Water soaks up that methanol, releasing impurities to be washed away with water.

 Water washing is the most flexible way to purify biodiesel.
 Under the right conditions, you can power wash in just a few hours with extremely aggressive wash methods.
-Or you can take up to a week using less aggressive wash methods.
+Alternatively, you can take up to a week using less aggressive methods.
 Some methods conserve water, letting you wash with 1 part water for every 5 parts biodiesel, while most use a 1:1 water to biodiesel ratio.
 Water washing can be automated, and you can mix and match different wash methods to fit your personal needs.

 Water Wash Methods

 It takes several washes to clean your biodiesel.
 Most people start with a less aggressive wash method, moving on to more aggressive methods with later wash cycles.
 I like to start with an overnight Static Wash, then move on to bubble washing.
 With each wash, I put one part water for 5 parts biodiesel.
 If I have a 40-gallon batch, I replace the water with 8 gallons of fresh water for each wash.
 The first two bubble washes usually last about 8 hours each, with the last water wash usually lasting 48 hours.
 I use a lamp and appliance timer to control the bubble wash, so I only need to attend to it for a few minutes a day.